 Investments and Related Investment Income.
 We account for investment transactions on a trade-date basis and interest income, adjusted for amortization of premiums and accretion of discounts, is recorded on an accrual basis.
 For investments with contractual PIK interest, which represents contractual interest accrued and added to the principal balance that generally becomes due at maturity, we will not accrue PIK interest if the portfolio company valuation indicates that the PIK interest is not collectible.
 Origination, closing and/or commitment fees associated with investments in portfolio companies are recognized as income when the investment transaction closes.
 Other fees are capitalized as deferred revenue and recorded into income over the respective period.
 Prepayment penalties received by the Company for debt instruments paid back to the Company prior to the maturity date are recorded as income upon receipt.
-Realized gains or losses on investment, without regard to unrealized gains or losses previously recognized.
+Realized gains or losses on investments are measured by the difference between the net proceeds from the disposition and the amortized cost basis of investment, without regard to unrealized gains or losses previously recognized.
 We report changes in the fair value of investments that are measured at fair value as a component of the net change in unrealized appreciation (depreciation) on investments in our consolidated statement of operations.